rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpacker.html.md

 # ...
 ```

 Instead, you'll notice both the application and vendor digests changed.

-WTF?
+Again, not expected!

-Again, the root problem (and solution) gets into the real meat of how Webpack works under the hood.
-Rather than rehash all that here, I'll instead point you to [this excellent article on predictable long term caching with Webpack](https://medium.com/webpack/predictable-long-term-caching-with-webpack-d3eee1d3fa31).
-Following the advice in that article provided would ensure Webpack generates the same fingerprinted output for our infrequently changing vendor bundle.
-We updated our Webpack configuration in a manner very similar to what's described there.
+The root problem (and solution) gets into the real meat of how Webpack works under the hood.
+First, here is [an article that has helped us better understand how Webpack works](https://www.ag-grid.com/ag-grid-understanding-webpack/) including its use of module ids to link modules in the Webpack runtime.
+Building on that primer, we followed the steps outlined in this [great article on predictable long term caching](https://medium.com/webpack/predictable-long-term-caching-with-webpack-d3eee1d3fa31) to ensure Webpack generates the same fingerprinted output for our infrequently changing vendor bundle.

 ## Deploying with Capistrano and Nginx